Job Offers

 Requirements

-• experience in organic chemistry or related;
+• postdoctoral experience in molecular electronics, organic electronics, or nanoscale device fabrication;

-desirable competences
+desirable competencies

 List of required documents